MCG-NJU/MeMOTR/README.md

-conda create -n MeMOTR python=3.10  # create a virtual env conda activate MeMOTR               # activate the env conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia conda install matplotlib pyyaml scipy tqdm tensorboard pip install opencv-python
+conda create -n MeMOTR python=3.10  # create a virtual env conda activate MeMOTR               # activate the env conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia
+# Our code is primarily running on PyTorch 1.13.1,
+# but it should be also compatible with earlier PyTorch versions (e.g., 1.12.1).
+# However, too early pytorch version may cause some issue that need to be fixed, as we use some newly proposed feature of pytorch (e.g., ResNet50_Weights).
+conda install matplotlib pyyaml scipy tqdm tensorboard pip install opencv-python
 ```